jthefang/LearningUnity/UI.md

         - Click on `Hierarchy` > `Canvas background` > `Camera` for a live camera feed of your play mode camera
         - You can also set the background to an image (useful if you have a mock UI image you want to copy)
     - Click `Preview` (top right) to interact with UI elements in the canvas directly
+- Inspector Window
+    - Component for the XML element's attributes
+    - Stylesheet component (for applying selectors, adding/removing class names)
+    - Inline style component
+        - styles that only apply to this element
 - Workflow
     - drag elements from the Library into the canvas
+    - Canvas > File dropdown > Save XML and USS
     - updates and saves to a canvas will update the corresponding XML and USS files
     - any changes you make in UI Builder can be previewed live in Play mode (and will persist after you leave Play mode!)
 - To render your UI